 These plans may have a $10,000-$20,000 deductible.
 (I know!)
 That is money you’d be smart to set aside in a savings account, so it’s there if you end up needing it.
 You may save so much in premiums that you could sock that money away — and if you’re lucky, end up keeping it if you stay healthy that year.
-I know writers who’re paying $300 and less for these plans.
+I know writers who’re paying $300 and less for these self-employed health insurance plans.

 Here’s something that can take some of the sting out of getting a high-deductible plan — many plans will allow you to sock some of that money away in a tax-sheltered HSA.
 I highly recommend choosing a plan with an HSA feature, if you can.
 You can then pay medical expenses that aren’t covered by your plan from the HSA account.

 How’s that help?
 If your family is allowed to put $6,000 a year in an HSA and your tax bracket is 20 percent, that’s deposit is subtracted from your gross income — and you save $1,200 on your tax bill.
 I’ve been using HSAs for years…just wish they would let me put in even more.

 You may be able to obtain freelancer health insurance at lower rates for your family, and any employees you may have, by applying for it through your business.
 (Yes, you’ll need to be a legit, registered business.)
 Check out the federal Small Business Health Options Program, for one.
 Your state may have other alternatives.